AleoNet/snarkOS/node/narwhal/examples/README.md

 Usage: simple_node [OPTIONS] --mode <MODE> --node-id <ID> --num-nodes <N>

 Options:
+      --mode <MODE>
+          The mode to run the node in

+          Possible values:
+          - narwhal: Runs the node with the Narwhal memory pool protocol
+          - bft:     Runs the node with the Bullshark BFT protocol (on top of Narwhal)

+      --node-id <ID>
+          The ID of the node

+      --num-nodes <N>
+          The number of nodes in the network

+      --config <PATH>
+          If set, the path to the file containing the committee configuration

+      --fire-cannons [<INTERVAL_MS>]
-      --mode <MODE>                   The mode to run the node in [possible values: narwhal, bft] --node-id <ID>                  The ID of the node --num-nodes <N>                 The number of nodes in the network --config <PATH>                 If set, the path to the file containing the committee configuration --fire-cannons [<INTERVAL_MS>]  Enables the tx and solution cannons, and optionally the interval in ms to run them on -h, --help                          Print help
+          Enables the tx and solution cannons, and optionally the interval in ms to run them on

+  -h, --help
+          Print help (see a summary with '-h')
 ```

 To start 4 **BFT** nodes manually, run: